raytopianprojects/Short-and-Sweet-Public-License/README.md

 # Short & Sweet Public License

-The Short & Sweet Public License is a short easy to read copyleft public license for the purposes of gamedev and other digital works.
-It of course can be used for purposes outside those two.
+The Short & Sweet Public License is a short easy to read copyleft public license for the purposes digital works.
+We are not lawyers so use this license at your own risk as you should with all licenses.

 ## Why use this license?
-1. You want a copyleft license that not only covers software and non-software works making it great for gamedev but can also be read and understood by everyone and that is very short.
+1. You want a copyleft license that not only covers software and non-software works making it great for all digital works but can also be read and understood by everyone and that is very short.
 It's shorter than the MIT License by the way.
 2. You want your work to be shared and edited by anyone freely.
 3. You want to use more sustainable versions of funding such as crowdfunding and pay what you want.
 We recommend itch.io for the latter.
 4. You want to be able to crowdsource changes to your work.